tud-hri/joan/docs/modules-carlainterface.md

 ### Step 4.
 Adding/copying shared variables object

-The shared variables object should contain all the variables you'd like to do something with from the rest of JOAN, so if you want to record or plot anything or just do anything with the data at all outside of its own process it should be inside the sharedvariables class.
+The shared variables object should contain all the variables you'd like to do something with from the rest of JOAN, so if you want to record or plot anything or just do anything with the data at all outside of its own process it should be inside the shared variables class.

 As you might have noticed this object is not contained within your new `<YOUR_AGENT_TYPE_FILE>.py1`, so it should come from somewhere else, namely: